 Hello, and thanks for stumbling by!
 Welcome to my little corner of the Web.
-My name’s Edward Mills, and I’m a postgraduate research student at the University of Exeter.
+My name’s Edward Mills, and I’m a PhD student (in my second year) at the University of Exeter.
 I’m based in the Department of Modern Languages, but (somewhat confusingly) I’m a medievalist, working on Anglo-Norman didactic texts in the centuries following the Norman Conquest (c.
 1100 to c.
 1450).
 For a little more on what both ‘Anglo-Norman’ and ‘didactic texts’ actually mean, have a look at my blog posts here and here!

 I’ve had a fair few blogs in my time: from the short-lived experiment with blogging as a fresher, to the even shorter-lived blog written ten years ago (!) about the World Scout Jamboree, to a moderately-successful attempt to tell the story of an undergraduate Year Abroad, blogging has been a Thing That I Enjoy Doing™ for a while now.
 With that in mind, and with a new blogging platform that I’m eager to